-Now accepting applications for 2017 Spring/Summer/Fall
+Now accepting resumes for Spring/Summer/Fall Employment

 It’s time to load the bus!